faradayDK/AAU_OOSE2015/README.md

 The application is prototype of common known _*Breakout game*_.
 Player should control the panel at the bottom of the games pace, he/she can move it to the left or to the right by clicking on the corresponding button.
 His/her goal is to keep a flying ball in game space and to lead ball in the direction of the bricks.
 Each time ball hits the brick -> brick breaks (a bit); after several hits, the brick destroys.
 Player wins if all bricks are destroyed and looses if he/she missed ball three times (i.e. lost three lives).
 During the game process, player can see the buffs, if player collects them with a platform -> he/she can get more scores or one additional life.

+### Features:
+* Bricks has different type of "breakness"
+* Player can collect buffs to enlarge scores and get more lives

+### Control:
+* LEFT and RIGHT to move platform

 ## Project configuration